qmachine/qmachine/docs/ruby.rst

 The "teaching version" of QMachine has now been merged into the Ruby gem, and a basic web server is also provided to enable the use of web browsers as compute nodes if so desired.
-This implementation currently only supports MongoDB_ for persistent storage, but the gem's repository_ contains the code necessary for SQLite_, too.

 A QM server can be launched by a Ruby program as shown in the following example, which shows the default configuration values: